 The cog railway ride is an unforgettable experience.
-Hiking to the top of Mount Schafberg is not bad either.
-If you want to kill two birds with one stone, I would suggest taking a ride up to Mount Schafberg and hike back to the town or do the opposite.
+Hiking Mount Schafberg is not bad either.
+If you want to kill two birds with one stone (like me!), take a ride up to Mount Schafberg and hike back to the town, or do the opposite.
 The walking track is 13,6 km one way with total elevation gain of 1173 m.
 It will take you around 3 to 4 hours to climb up the mountain and 2 to 3 hours to go down.
-The trail is not difficult, but reasonable fitness level is required.
+The trail is not technically difficult, but reasonable fitness level is required.
 Mount Schafberg (1783 m) is not the only place I visited in this region.
 Have a read and find out what else is worth doing in German and Austrian Alps in summer.

-That’s all about Mount Schafberg in Austria.
-Did you decide to take a leisurely trip on cog-railway up to the mountain or did you hike to the summit?
+This is all you need to know about Mount Schafberg in Austria.
+Are you going to take a walking track or a cog railway ride to the summit?
 Let me know by leaving a comment below!